 To view our current, more recent 2022 edition of the Leadership Confidence Index, click here.

 Crucially, it revealed just how much the human qualities of a leader were key to leading with confidence.
-If organizations hope to successfully compete in a world of growing disruption, they need to focus on retaining and developing the type of leaders that thrive - despite increasing uncertainty.
+If organisations hope to successfully compete in a world of growing disruption, they need to focus on retaining and developing the type of leaders that thrive - despite increasing uncertainty.

 Judging leaders differently

-"Today’s leaders are being judged against a far wider range of values and mindsets, in addition to their skills." concludes Silvia Eggenweiler, Partner in the LifeSciences and Technology Practices.
+"Today’s leaders are being judged against a far wider range of values and mindsets, in addition to their skills" concludes Silvia Eggenweiler, Partner in the LifeSciences and Technology Practices.

 The most successful leaders now score highly for their curiosity, courage and emotional intelligence – traits that typically mattered less some years ago.